srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Within the Azure portal, navigate to the **Device Provisioning Service** blade, and the **Overview** pane.

-1. Within the **Overview** pane, copy the **ID Scope** for the Device Provisioning Service, and save it for reference later.
-(There is a copy button to the right of the value that will appear when you hover over the value.)
+1. On the **Overview** pane, copy the **ID Scope** for the Device Provisioning Service, and save it for reference later.

+    There is a copy button to the right of the value that will appear when you hover over the value.

     The **ID Scope** will be similar to this value: `0ne0004E52G`

+1. Open Windows File Explorer, and then navigate to the folder where `new-device.cert.pfx` was downloaded.

+1. Use File Explorer to create a copy of the `new-device.cert.pfx` file.

+1. In File Explorer, navigate to the Starter folder for lab 6 (Automatic Enrollment of Devices in DPS).

+    In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
+The extracted folder structure includes the following folder path:

+    * Allfiles
+      * Labs
+          * 06-Automatic Enrollment of Devices in DPS
+            * Starter

-1. Copy the downloaded `new-device.cert.pfx` X.509 device certificate file to the `/LabFiles` directory; within the root directory along-side the `Program.cs` file.
+1. Paste the `new-device.cert.pfx` file into the Starter folder.

+    The root directory of the Lab 6 Starter folder includes the `Program.cs` file.
 The **simulated device** project will need to access this certificate file when authenticating to the Device Provisioning Service.

-    After copied, the certificate file will be located in the following location:

-    ```text
-    /LabFiles/new-device.cert.pfx
-    ```

-1. Using **Visual Studio Code**, open the `/LabFiles` folder.
+1. Open **Visual Studio Code**.

+1. On the **File** menu, click **Open Folder**

+1. In the Open Folder dialog, navigate to the **06-Automatic Enrollment of Devices in DPS** folder.

+1. Click **Starter**, and then click **Select Folder**.

+    You should see the following files listed in the EXPLORER pane of Visual Studio Code:

+    * new-device.cert.pfx
+    * Program.cs
+    * SimulatedDevice.csproj

 1. Open the `SimulatedDevice.csproj` file.

-1. Within the `SimulatedDevice.csproj` file, ensure the following block of XML exists within the `<ItemGroup>` tag of the file.
-This configuration ensures that the `new-device.cert.pfx` certificate file is copied to the build folder when the C# code is compiled, and made available for the program to access when it executes.
+1. In the `SimulatedDevice.csproj` file, ensure that the `<ItemGroup>` tag includes the following:

     ```xml
         <None Update="new-device.cert.pfx" CopyToOutputDirectory="PreserveNewest" />
     ```

-    If it's not there, then paste it in before the closing `</Project>` tag.
-The end of the file should look similar to the following:
+    If it's not there, add it.
+When you are done, the `<ItemGroup>` tag should look similar to the following:

     ```xml
             <ItemGroup>